School Bus Safety Data

 (Chapter 97 of title 18, United States Code, Sec.
 1993)

 What is distracted driving?

-Nearly everyone in today’s society has a cell phone.
-Or a BlackBerry.
-Or PDA.
-An iPod.
-Take your pick; someone has a portable electronic device designed to communicate with others or entertain ourselves.
+Nearly everyone in today’s society has a cell phone or some portable electronic device designed to communicate with others or entertain ourselves.
 Despite a growing number of states that have passed laws banning hand-held cell phone usage while driving, just take a look around you on the road and you’re likely to see dozens of other motorists with their phone to the ear while driving.
 Or, worse yet, they’re texting.

 Virginia Tech Transportation Institute research shows that distracted driving increases the risk of a crash by 23 times, or 23,000 percent.
 Data from the Liberty Mutual Research Institute for Safety has shown that driver distraction can lead to fewer mirror checks and not seeing things that are otherwise visible to all others, a phenomenon known as inattentional blindness.
 The U.S. Department of Transportation has taken notice and targeted high rates of distracted driving by all motorists and especially school bus drivers.
 In September 2009, Transportation Secretary Ray LaHood hosted a two-day summit in Washington, D.C., that brought together federal and state officials, politicians, safety experts, representatives of the telecommunications industry, and concerned members of the public to discuss the topic, the oftentimes fatal results of distracted driving and what to do do stop it.